 - Accreditation: Accreditation Commission for Midwifery Education (ACME)

-Online or Hybrid CNM Degree Programs
+Online or Hybrid Certified Midwife Degree Programs

 Georgetown University – School of Nursing and Health Studies

 Georgetown University School of Nursing and Health Studies offers a dual MSN program in midwifery and women’s health.
 Combining these two disciplines allows nurses to provide holistic patient-centered care for women even before or after childbearing years.
 This part-time program is offered online, with three required on-campus intensive sessions.
-Graduates are eligible to sit for the AMCB certification exam and the National Credentialing Corporation (NCC) women’s health nurse practitioner (WHNP) certification.
+Graduates are eligible to sit for the AMCB certification exam and the National Credentialing Corporation (NCC) women’s health nurse practitioners (WHNP) certification.

 With over 1,000 hours of required clinical practice, nurses in this program have extensive hands-on experience with women and newborns.
 Admission requirements to this program include already holding a BSN, be a licensed RN, have a 3.0 undergraduate GPA, and have completed a college-level statistics course.